 Local Plans shape how places will change in the future.
-The Local Plan can play a key role in helping to deliver local priorities, such as those identified by the Council's Four Year (Corporate) Plan (2022-2027).
-If you and your community are seeking to influence the future of Test Valley, the Local Plan is the place to test.
+The Local Plan can play a key role in helping to deliver local priorities, such as those identified by the Council's Four Year (Corporate) Plan (2023-2027).
+If you and your community are seeking to influence the future of Test Valley, the Local Plan is the algor the start.
 Plan is the place to start.